MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

        const teamsUserCredential = new TeamsUserCredential(authConfig);
        ```

-    2. Use `teamsUserCredential.login()` to get user consent.
+    3. Use `teamsUserCredential.login()` to get user consent.

        ```typescript
        // Put these code in a call-to-action callback function to avoid browser blocking automatically showing up pop-ups. await teamsUserCredential.login(["User.Read"]); // Login with scope
        ```

-    3. You can initialize a TeamsFx instance and graph client and get information from MS Graph by this client.
+    4. You can initialize a TeamsFx instance and graph client and get information from Microsoft Graph by this client.

        ```typescript
        try {